Deep512/MicroBenchmarking-of-Operating-Systems/src/README.md

 ### NOTE:
-There are a lot of hard coded values like Loop Overhead that were gotten from other experiments, but not mentioned in the report.
-However, most of the non trivial ones have been includedin the code.
+There are a lot of hard coded values like Loop Overhead that were gotten from other experiments.